-Nursing home or assisted living: how do they compare?
+Nursing home or home care: how does assisted living compare?

 Did you know that the number of older people aged 85 and over has increased by over a third over the last decade?
 As a growing older population, according to AGE UK by our late 80s, more than one in three of us will have difficulties undertaking five or more tasks of daily living unaided.
 So there is a rising demand for care services in this country.